Aaron98990/ways-of-the-game/spirit-of-the-game.md

 - There is no benefit if a free kick or goal kick is not stationary when kicked.
 After explaining the situation to the teams, the referee should allow play to continue.
 - [Although the ball is not on the field of play and not stationary when kicked, due to the windy conditions I would allow it as it in the spirit of the game.](https://www.tiktok.com/@refsneedlovetoo/video/7262071167090003242)

-A goal kick is taken a couple of feet from the goal area, the ball is not completely stationary during a goal kick, on a kick-off a player enters their opponent's side before the ball is in play but does not become involved in play.
+On a kick-off a player enters their opponent's side before the ball is in play but does not become involved in play.
-- Redoing the restart in the instances above are technically correct, but to who's benefit?
-Unless the goal kick is being taken quickly and to catch opponent's off guard, I would let play continue.
+- Let it go.

 The ball goes above the goal and out of play after a deflection from a defender.
 The point where the ball passed over the goal line was closer to the left corner area but the ball bounces closer to the right corner area.
 - Although forcing the restart from the left corner area is technically correct, the ball is already closer to the right corner area.
 Whatever the referee decides, they must be consistent on this throughout the match.